B2B Marketing: How to Generate Leads Without a Sales Team

 Earn links the right way.
 Create content worth linking to.
 Or use a service that does it ethically, like Revised's automated backlinking solution.

-How Revised fits into this playbook
+How Revised fits in

 That's where Revised comes in.